NotGodlikeUwU/Silent-Hill-3-VR-Mod/README.md

 - Fully playable in the default camera mode

 ### Known Issues & Limitations
+- Some textures or models might be invisible in certain locations of the game
+- Intro cutscene has invisible enviroment
+- Sewer location has glitched water reflections
 - No motion controls
 - Missing shadows and enemy blood effects
 - Missing muzzle flash effects